Uchida16104/HTML-Generator/README.md

 # HTML-Generator
-This JavaScript extension works mainly by embedding it within the "body" tag of the html file.
+This JavaScript extension works mainly by embedding it within the html file.

 ## Overview
-This JavaScript extension works mainly by embedding it within the "body" tag of the html file.
+This JavaScript extension works mainly by embedding it within the html file.

 ## Usage